 Dirk Müller is a racing driver from Germany who spent most of his career in the United States.
 His latest success is a victory in the GTLM class at 2017 Daytona 24 Hours and GT class victory at 2016 Le Mans 24 Hours.

 Beginning of the career

 Dirk Müller was born in November 1975 in Burbach.
-He had a relatively late start of the career.
+He had a relatively late start in the career.
 He began racing karts at the age of 14 and until 1991 he scored some notable results, including the 3rd place in the 1990 ADAC Pop Kart Championship, before switching to open-wheelers in 1992.

 That year he was Formula Konig runner-up and the same position he won in the following year after he has scored four race wins.
 In 1993 Muller also competed in the German Formula Open, taking the 12th place overall.
-Following season was much better as he won two races and finished 3rd in the final classification.
+The following season was much better as he won two races and finished 3rd in the final classification.
 The season of 1995 was marked by sporadic appearances in the Formula Opel Euroseries and with a debut in the German Formula 3.
-Muller stayed in the series in 1996 but raced only half of the season after withdrawal of his sponsor.
+Muller stayed in the series in 1996 but raced only half of the season after the withdrawal of his sponsor.
 However, during that time he won the race at Nurburgring and had one 3rd place.

 Member of the Porsche Junior Team since 1998